thehyve/transmart-packer/README.rst

 In order to do this, `<packer/table_transformations/csr_transformations.py>`_ file has to be modified.
 The ``ID_COLUMN_MAPPING`` map needs to be extended with the new dimension name of the new entity as key and the column name that should appear in the export as value.

+If the new entity is not a part of the sample hierarchy, but only linked to one or more entities, the merging logic has to be added in `transform_obs_df` function in `<packer/table_transformations/csr_transformations.py>`_ (see the example of Radiology and Sample entities).

 License